mattmattandmatt/sky-sr102-router/_burn-image/README.txt

 Write Firmware on the Sky Router SR102
 ---------------------------------------

+Backup configuration
+Downgrade to the recovery firmware first, by pressing WPS+Reset for a couple of seconds.
+This may take a few attempts to upload it.

 Connect TTL Serial port to pins 1(optional),2,3,4   (or telnet)
  > Refer to the .pdf for Serial Port connection ideas Backup current Settings